Noucome: Others

 Amakusa's homeroom teacher who was afflicted with the "Absolute Choices" curse in the past.
 Although she is able to discuss and share some information about the curse with Amakusa, she is unable to tell him how to end the curse or she starts suffering from painful headaches, as a residual affect of the curse.
 She covers for Kanade when he has to choose embarrassing options from the "Absolute Choices" when she can.
-She has the appearance of an elementary school girl, despite being 29.
+Due to one of the major choices she was forced to make, she has the appearance of an elementary school girl, despite being 29.